JakeC007/JakeC007/README.md

 ### Hi there 👋
-My name is Jake and I'm a student developer at Swarthmore College and an AI ethcis research affliated with McGill Universities Responsible Autonomy & Intelligent System Ethics (RAISE) Lab.
+My name is Jake and I'm a student developer at Swarthmore College and an AI ethcis researcher affliated with McGill Universities Responsible Autonomy & Intelligent System Ethics (RAISE) Lab.

 Feel free to click through [my website](https://jakec007.github.io/) for more on me and what I do.